cemalokten/fac-application-website/README.md

 All images on the site are owned by myself or have a creative commons license which allows free use and distribution.

-Animated GIFs are from Giphy and follow their terms and conditions of use.
+Animated GIFs are from GIPHY and follow their terms and conditions of use.

 ## 🔎 Brief Review